IliyanKostov9/nixos-config/README.md

 ##  🧑‍💻 Commands

 > [!WARNING]
-> Before starting to execute `make` commands, make sure to change the value of `DEFAULT_USER` to your preffered username, located in `Makefile`.
+> Before starting to execute `make` commands, make sure to change the value of `DEFAULT_USER` to your preferred username, located in `Makefile`.

 |Command|Description|
 |:-|:-|